 Details: Eli Lilly has announced it will acquire Orna Therapeutics for $2.4 billion in cash.
 The deal brings Orna’s novel in vivo CAR-T platform, which uses circular RNA and lipid nanoparticles to program a patient’s cells to produce therapy internally, into Lilly’s pipeline.
 The technology is early stage, but Orna already has “clinical-trial ready” assets, according to Lilly.
 Orna’s lead program is ORN-252, a CD19-targeting CAR-T therapy designed to treat B cell-driven autoimmune diseases.
 Lilly also said experimental data so far suggest that Orna’s circular RNA platform enables longer-lasting therapeutic protein expression, opening the door to treatments beyond the reach of current RNA and cell therapy technologies.

-Worldwide Clinical Trials Purchases Catalyst to Scale Oncology and FSP Services
+Worldwide Clinical Trials Purchases Catalyst for Almost $500M to Scale Oncology and FSP Services

 Announcement Date: January 20, 2026

-Details: Worldwide Clinical Trials, a global contract research organization (CRO) backed by private equity firm Kohlberg, has agreed to acquire Catalyst Clinical Research, a specialized CRO known for its expertise in early-phase oncology trials and functional service provider (FSP) capabilities.
-Under the deal, which is expected to close in the first quarter of 2026, Catalyst’s leadership will join Worldwide’s board and executive team, while its Catalyst Oncology and Catalyst Flex offerings will be integrated into Worldwide’s service portfolio.
+Details: Worldwide Clinical Trials, a global contract research organization (CRO) backed by private equity firm Kohlberg, has agreed to purchase Catalyst Clinical Research, a specialized CRO known for its expertise in early-phase oncology trials and functional service provider (FSP) capabilities.
+Under the deal, valued at almost $500 million and expected to close in the first quarter of 2026, Catalyst’s leadership will join Worldwide’s board and executive team, while its Catalyst Oncology and Catalyst Flex offerings will be integrated into Worldwide’s service portfolio.
 The acquisition aims to bolster Worldwide’s oncology trial capabilities, expand its global footprint and enhance its ability to deliver full-service, FSP and hybrid resourcing models.

 Announcement Date: January 12, 2026

 Details: Hippocratic AI is strengthening its position in the life sciences sector through the acquisition of Grove AI and a series of strategic executive appointments.
 The deal enhances Hippocratic AI’s capabilities in deploying generative AI solutions tailored to healthcare and life sciences, expanding its reach across pharmaceutical, biotech and clinical research organizations.
-By integrating Grove AI’s technology and expertise, the company aims to accelerate the development and adoption of safe, clinically grounded AI agents designed to support patient engagement, medical affairs and other healthcare functions.
+By integrating Grove AI’s technology and expertise, the company says it aims to accelerate the adoption of specialized, safety-focused AI across biopharma and medtech designed to support patient engagement, medical affairs and other healthcare functions.
+Alongside the deal, the company launched a dedicated life sciences division and appointed a president and advisory council.
+While the financial terms of the deal were not disclosed, Hippocratic AI reached a $3.5 billion valuation in November 2025 following a $126 million Series C funding round.

-Verana Health and COTA Merge to Build a Real-World Data Powerhouse in Oncology and Beyond
+Verana Health and COTA Merge in $52M Deal to Build a Real-World Data Powerhouse in Oncology and Beyond

 Announcement Date: January 8, 2026

 Details: Verana Health is merging with COTA, Inc., combining their real-world data (RWD) and AI-enabled technology capabilities to create a significantly expanded RWD provider for clinical research across multiple therapeutic areas.
 Verana said the combined company will now offer deeper, research-ready insights to life sciences organizations, including access to data from over 95 million patients and more than 20,000 clinicians, along with strengthening its service relationships with top global biopharma firms.
 COTA’s oncology-focused datasets complement Verana’s existing offerings in ophthalmology, urology and neurology.
-The merger includes an additional $52 million in equity investment and positions the new entity as a leading partner for accelerating evidence generation and improving patient care across specialties.
+The merger includes a $52 million equity investment to position the new entity as a leading partner for accelerating evidence generation and improving patient care across specialties.

 Join or login to leave a comment